lightstep/opentelemetry-auto-instr-python/docs/installation_quickstart.rst

     def init_tracer(service_name):
         """
-        Initialize a new Datadog opentracer and set it as the global tracer.
+        Initialize a new OpenTelemetry opentracer and set it as the global tracer.

         This overwrites the opentracing.tracer reference.